kohlglenn/CPSC455/README.md

 * Group and individual statistics seem to be the easiest to remove as it doesn't impact the MVP much.

 ## Project Task Requirements
+**Minimal Requirements**:
+* Basic front end design of lobby and restaurant display
+* Data storage of user accounts
+* Decision making algorithm which returns a recommendation based on user preferences
+* Using Google Maps Restaurant API to display nearby restaurants

+**Standard Requirements**:
+* Data storage of lobbies and user preferences
+* Matching preferences with restaurant types to provide recommendations
+* Features based on user preferences, e.g. blacklist restaurants, always display certain restaurants
+* Allow users to log their experience/review and track it in a lobby
+* Develop the front end more to make the page look seamless and visually appealing

+**Stretch Requirements**:
+* Personalized chart representing a user's restaurant type preferences based on their swipe history
+* Create different types of decision-making algorithms that the user can choose between, e.g. randomized
+* Cookie system that allows anyone to form/join a temporary lobby without having to make an account

 ### Detailed Task Breakdown
 #### Front End Task Breakdown